UBC-biol525D/UBC-biol525D.github.io/Topic_9/plotting_selection.md

 ![](gwas_3.jpeg)

-We have a bunch of hits in the uncorrected GWA, but in the corrected GWA - just one - one chromsome 2 around 2Mb.
+We have a bunch of hits in the uncorrected GWA, but in the corrected GWA - just one - on chromsome 2 around 2Mb.
 Upon closer inspection, we find that this SNP falls within the XXX gene, which has been showon to function in X and Y.

 Plotting Challenge